 Jekyll is a great tool, with some good selling points.
 The biggest of which is probably its integration with Github Pages.
 Ultimately though I chose Jekyll for this site because it is very blog centric.
 While I wanted to give it a little shout out here, Jekyll is by no means my de facto site generator of choice.

 I’m a firm believer in having the right tool for the job.
 I don’t just mean having a screwdriver in your toolbox, I mean having a range of different screwdrivers.
 This analogy falls down pretty quickly.
 Once you’ve mastered the use of a screwdriver, you can pretty comfortably use any screwdriver you lay your hand on.
 Static site generators on the other hand tend to have their own unique learning curves.
 Having to learn the nuances of many different static site generators probably wouldn’t be a good use of anybody’s time, I do really value though, having a few favourites to choose from.
-I’d like mentions a couple of others, while I’m here.
+I’d like to mention a couple of others, while I’m here.

 Middleman is up there with Jekyll when it comes to established static site generators.
 To me, it is to websites, what Jekyll is to blogs.
 If I’m free from constraint, Middleman is my default choice.
 I find that out of the box, it gives me a good boilerplate for website projects.
 It’s versatile, unintrusive, and just works.
 I use Middleman to build my photography site for example.
 It’s a simple single page, essentially a list of images with captions.
 Middleman is there, primarily, to give me the separation of content and code, so I’m not duplicating code every time I add a photo.
 As you might come to expect from a static site generator, Middleman has some bonus features that make editing even easier.
 There’s LiveReload integration, which just needs to be switched on during initiation.
 There’s also a nice deployment plugin, allowing you to upload your files from your command line.